AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

 One purpose of car insurance is to reimburse you for the cost of any needed car repairs and replacements.
 For coverage of physical damages, you need collision and comprehensive coverage, which come with deductibles.
-However, because of these deductibles, it’s not always worth it to file a physical damage claim for bumper damage.
-So how do you know when to file?
+However, depending on the cost of your deductible compared to the cost of repair, it’s not always worth it to make a claim.
+Bear in mind, making a claim on your insurance policy can cause premiums to rise.
+Ultimately, whether or not you file a claim should depend on the extent and seriousness of the damage, as well as your individual coverage.

 Should I File a Car Insurance Claim for Bumper Damage?

-The answer depends on the size of your deductible, the extent of the damage and your insurance company’s policies surrounding car insurance rate increases post-accident.
+The answer depends on the size of your deductible, the extent of the damage and your insurance company’s policies surrounding car insurance rate increases after an accident.

 When to File

-• You have accident forgiveness, meaning your rates won’t increase just because you filed a claim.
+• Do you have accident forgiveness?
+If your policy includes accident forgiveness, your rates won’t increase just because you filed a claim.
+In this instance, you don’t have to weigh the cost of repairs versus an increase on your premium.

 When Not to File